ariga/atlas/doc/md/integrations/terraform.md

 }
 ```

-## Basic example
+## Declarative Migrations

-Currently, the Atlas Terraform provider uses an [HCL file](/atlas-schema/sql.mdx) to describe the
+In the declarative workflow, the Atlas Terraform provider uses an [HCL file](/atlas-schema/sql.mdx) to describe the
 desired state of the database, and performs migrations according to the state difference
 between the HCL file and the target database.